-- Add the clam juice or stock or broth, the heavy cream and the diced potato.
+- Add the clam juice, stock, broth, heavy cream, and diced potato.
 Bring to a boil.
-Reduce the heat and simmer until the potatoes are tender, about ten minutes.
+Reduce the heat and simmer until the potatoes are tender about ten minutes.

 - To serve, place some crumbled bacon in each bowl, top with the chowder and sprinkle on the parsley.
 Serve with saltines or oyster crackers.